isa17santos/MemoryGame/README.md

     **************************************   DATABASE   *****************************************

-        Our first idea was to use FireBase to do our remote DataBase, but when we saw that FireBase works with NoSQL and saw all the disadvantages that this would bring us, we decided that the best approach was to create a local DataBase in our project in SQLite.
+        Our first idea was to use FireBase to do our remote DataBase, but when we saw that FireBase works with NoSQL and saw all the disadvantages that this would bring us.
+We decided that the best approach was to create a local DataBase in our project with SQLite.
         Our DataBase is incorporated in our project repository and the only thing that you need to do is run the application in Android Studio.
 This will automatically run the DataBase and create the tables.
         It is important to note that every device has it's own DataBase with it's own data, so if you run the application in different types of devices, you will have different data in each device.